Hadokane/CI_PP2_HUG/README.md

 - [Bootstrap 4](https://getbootstrap.com/docs/4.6/getting-started/introduction/) - For their responsive grid and container system.
 - [jQuery](https://jquery.com/download/) - For their convenient JavaScript library features.
-- [Animate.css](https://animate.style/) - For their simple to use CSS animations.
+- [Animate.css](https://animate.style/) - For their simple-to-use CSS animations.

 ### Validators Used